aufi/tackle-tool-12-to-20/README.md

 # tackle-tool-12-to-20

 A tool migrating Konveyor Tackle 1.2 data into Tackle 2.0 written as a Python script.
-For more details about Tackle, see https://github.com/konveyor/tackle-documentation
+For more details about Tackle, see [Tackle2-Hub README](../../) or https://github.com/konveyor/tackle-documentation.

 ## Usage